Culture Shock Japan | Small Surprises from Everyday Life

 In simple terms, Japan was late in accepting mental problems as an actual illness.
 My first encounter with this phenomenon was when I was told that psychologists are a rare breed in Japan.
 Currently, companies are obliged to acknowledge mental problems, but more often than not, the solution is senseless medication.

-For instance, I am told that no one advice «voluntary social hermits» – also known as «hikikomori» in Japan – to seek mental help.
-In fact, it is many times believed to just be laziness.
-And should one of these «hikikomori» seek help at a mental health clinic, they will not be questioned much about their mental state before prescriptions flies.
+For instance, I am told that no one recommend «voluntary social hermits» – also known as «hikikomori» in Japan – to seek mental help.
+In fact, it is often believed to just be laziness.
+And should one of these «hikikomori» seek help at a mental health clinic, they will not be questioned much about their mental state before prescriptions flow.

 Let’s just consider this for a moment.
 Did a few puzzle pieces just fall into place?
 If the validity of mental problems is questioned, by and large in society, doesn’t that make it harmless to push people to work harder, longer and more intense?